 Below are 7 different types of crafts to do for kids of all ages!
 Since my kids are 2 and 3 I wanted to share crafts that they can do mostly by themself.

 Some of the crafts below are easy to do from start to finish for all age kids, even preschools, while a few need a few tip to make it applicable for littler kids.

 So without further ado, here are 7 fun crafts to do with your kids for Valentine’s Day!
 Click on the title of each craft to head over to the blogger’s post for all the instructions and printables you’ll need!

 7 Valentine’s Day Crafts for Kids

-This is one craft that’s perfect for kids of all ages!
-Roy was able to help mix together the water and corn starch to make the glue and both kids just loved creating their own yarn heart to decorate their rooms with!
+This yarn heart ornament is one craft that’s perfect for kids of all ages!
+My 3 year old was able to help mix together the water and corn starch to make the glue and both kids (including my 2 year old) just loved creating their own yarn heart to decorate their rooms with!

-I love this adorable little butterfly!
-This one is a little hard for Penelope (age 2) to do by herself but Roy was able to do quite a bit of it and get some practice with gluing.
+I love this adorable little butterfly Valentine craft!
+This one is a little hard for Penelope (age 2) to do by herself but Roy (age 3) was able to do quite a bit of it and get some practice with gluing.